shundhammer/qdirstat/doc/Treemap.md

 visibility in a 1.2 GB home directory.

-QDirStat's treemap layout algorithm "cuts off" treemap tiles below a certain
-size: `MinTileSize` in the config file, by default 3.
+QDirStat's treemap layout algorithm "cuts off" treemap tiles below a certain pixel size: `MinTileSize` in the config file, by default 3 pixels.
 There is not anything useful to render in a tile that small; it would only become pixel mush.

 So some directories contain a partly grey area to their bottom right: That is where those tiny tiles would go, but it would be useless to render them; they